shivannis/xandr-docs-public/xandr-docs/articles/monetize/moat-video-viewability-measurement.md

   to include metrics about this creative in your Moat dashboard.

   > [!NOTE]
-  > You will find **Xandr - Viewability** checkbox is disabled, because Xandr video viewability measurement runs automatically.
+  > You will find **Microsoft Advertising - Viewability** checkbox is disabled, because Microsoft Advertising video viewability measurement runs automatically.

-- After this initial setup, all data associated with your Xandr creatives will automatically flow into your Moat account.
+- After this initial setup, all data associated with your Microsoft Advertising creatives will automatically flow into your Moat account.

   > [!NOTE]